mdub/clamp/README.md

     parameter "[TARGET_DIR]", "target directory"

-### Greedy parameters
+### Multivalued (aka "greedy") parameters

 Three dots at the end of a parameter name makes it "greedy" - it will consume all remaining command-line arguments.
 For example:

-    parameter "FILE ...", "input files"
+    parameter "FILE ...", "input files", :attribute_name => :files

-The suffix "`_list`" is appended to the default attribute name for greedy parameters; in this case, an attribute called "`file_list`" would be generated.
+Like multivalued options, greedy parameters are backed by an Array attribute (named with a "`_list`" suffix, by default).

 Parsing and validation of options and parameters
 ------------------------------------------------